sf-wdi-gaia/rails-views-and-helpers/README.md

 -----  form-submit            -----
 ```

-In the above case it would be very common to take the `form` out of both pages and put it inside a partial.
+Take the form out of both pages and put it inside a partial.
 Result:

 ```
 # new.html.erb
 -----  new instructions text  -----
 -----  render :form           -----
------  other info             -----
+-----  next steps info        -----

 # edit.html.erb
 -----  edit instructions text -----